Highlight Duplicates across Multiple Worksheets in Excel (3 Formulas)

 Use COUNTIF Function to Highlight Matches across Excel Worksheets

-Now we’ll look for all the duplicates of order IDs across Sheet1 and Sheet2.
-The matched order IDs in Sheet1 will be highlighted with a specified color then.
-So, let’s go through the following procedures now to meet our objectives.
+We’ll look for all the duplicates of order IDs across Sheet1 and Sheet2.
+The matched order IDs in Sheet1 will be highlighted with a selected color.

 ➤ From Sheet1, select the range of cells where the duplicate values will be highlighted.

-➤ Under the Home ribbon, select the New Rule command from the Conditional Formatting drop-down.
+➤ Go to Home and select the New Rule command from the Conditional Formatting drop-down menu.

 A dialogue box named ‘New Formatting Rule’ will appear.